Secure CheckoutPersonal information is secured with SSL technology.

 - Shows how nanobiocatalysts are used in a variety of environmental and biomedical sectors

-- Assesses the major challenges to the widespread manufacture of nanobiocatalysts
+- Assesses the major challenges associated with the widespread manufacture of nanobiocatalysts

 Materials scientists and engineers

 - No. of pages: